MohnishHarwani/MessageBoard/README.md

 public User(boolean userType, String email, String password, String nameOfUser - creates a new User object with each variable set to it's appropriate arguement in the parameters. public void addStore(String storeName) - adds a store with a given name to the list of stores. public void createMessage(User reciever, String message) - creates a new message by adding it to the previous list of messages stored in the user's CSV file. public ArrayList<String> editMessage(User reciever, String oldMessage, String time, String newMessage) - this edits a message by using the time and oldMessage parameters to find a match within the user's messages.
-It then replaces the old message with the String in newMessage. public void deleteMessage(User reciever, String time, String message) - Uses the time stamp and message text to search for a message and delete it. public void display50messages(User reciever) - returns an arrayList of the user's past 50 messages. public void sendTxtFile - sends a copy of a user's conversation history to another user public void toString - format for printing a users name
+It then replaces the public void old message with the String in newMessage. public void deleteMessage(User reciever, String time, String message) - Uses the time stamp and message text to search for a message and delete it. public void display50messages(User reciever) - returns an arrayList of the user's past 50 messages. public void sendTxtFile - sends a copy of a user's conversation history to another user public void toString - format for printing a users name public void setInvisibleList(ArrayList<User> invisibleList) - setter for the invisible list public void setBlockList(ArrayList<User> blockList) - setter for the block list public void getInvisibleList(ArrayList<User> invisibleList) - getter for the invisible list public ArrayList<User> getBlockList(ArrayList<String> blockList) - getter for the block list public void setStoreName(ArrayList<String> storeName) - setter for the store name list public ArrayList<String> getStoreName() - getter for the storeName arrayList public void setConversationUser(ArrayList<User>) - setter for conversation public ArrayList<User> getConversationUser() - getter for conversationUser

 Client.java fields: